puneetkumar054/user-auth-and-user-management/README.md

 ## Program Stacks
     1. Node: 12.18.3

-## Credentials of twitter
+## Credentials of facebook
     1. Make an account on facebook.
-    2. Make developer account on twitter : https://developers.facebook.com/ ->Exploring the API -> Next -> proceed according your choice
+    2. Make developer account on facebook : https://developers.facebook.com/ ->Exploring the API -> Next -> proceed according your choice
     3. After all of this you will get :- CLIENTID=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX CLIENT_SECRET=XXXXXXXXXXXXXXXXXXXXXXXXXXXX